 After my university studies, I spent three years as a student pastor at an Anglican church in Leicester, where I continued to play flute in various worship groups.
 A year after I moved to Southampton in the summer of 2002 (to work for a Christian educational charity), I stopped playing the flute, but would join the ranks of my church’s choir on special occasions.

 In 2010 my church small-group encouraged me to take up a hobby, and I decided to get back into composing.
 I bought a midi-keyboard and some ‘Sibelius 6’ composition software.
-The original version of From Glory to Glory emerged over the next three years, alongside a handful of other pieces.
+The original version of From Glory to Glory emerged over the next three years, alongside a handful of other pieces, such as music for this trailer to a friend’s short film about King Hezekiah of Judah, and the following pieces for game apps that never saw the light of day:

 I hope From Glory to Glory will help people experience something of the glory of God and the beauty of Jesus.
 Ultimately, I think Christian art can be part of the same project of persuasively communicating the Christian faith and worldview as is my work in philosophy and apologetics, as I explain in my article “The Apologetics of Cultural Re-Enchantment in 3D: Makoto Fujimura’s Culture Care & Paul M. Gould’s Cultural Apologetics.”